Trust Executive, The Alan & Babette Sainsbury Charitable Fund / The Headley Trust (international grant-making categories)

 8. Application process

-Candidates should apply with an email to firstname.lastname@example.org that contains just two attachments: a CV that demonstrates your extensive experience of at least two of the trustees’ priority areas; and a covering letter of no more than 2 pages that explains, with relevant examples, how your skills match the requirements of the role.
+Candidates should apply with an email to firstname.lastname@example.org that contains just two attachments: a CV that demonstrates your extensive experience of the trustees’ areas of work; and a covering letter of no more than 2 pages that explains, with relevant examples, how your skills match the requirements of the role.

-The closing date for applications is 29 October 2017, and interviews are expected to be held in mid-November.
+The closing date for applications is 25 July 2018, and interviews are expected to be held in the last two weeks of August.

 Please note that we can only accept applications from individuals with the right to work in the UK.
 We are unfortunately unable to sponsor working visa applications.